mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-11.md

 :::
 Two primary challenges arise:

-1.**Finite volume effects** (due to the box size).
+1. **Finite volume effects** (due to the box size).
 2. **Discretization errors** (due to step size).

 To mitigate these:

--Increase the volume to reduce finite-volume effects.
+- Increase the volume to reduce finite-volume effects.
 - Decrease step size to minimize discretization errors.

 Both adjustments come at a higher computational cost.
 The goal is to use the minimal number of points required for reliable results, as lattice QCD calculations are numerically intensive.